-&lt;sup>36 Immonen, K., Oikarainen, A., Tomietto, M., Kaariainen, M., Tuomikoski, A., Kaucic, B. M., . . .
-Mikkonen, K. (2019).
-Assessment of nursing students' competence in clinical practice: A systematic review of reviews.
-International Journal of Nursing Studies, 100, 103414. doi:10.1016/j.ijnurstu.2019.103414 outcomes defined, which lead the student towards specific competency achievement.
-According to Oermann, learning goals represent the level of nursing competence that the student is required to achieve and may be written in the three domains of learning: cognitive, affective, and psychomotor.
-Learning goals need to be clearly defined and measurable, as they guide students in their learning and also guide those involved in assessment, i.e. mentors, tutors, nurse managers..
-Prior to entering clinical practice, students need to be familiar with what they are expected to learn, and of the clinical competences they are required to develop.
-Mentors should also be well informed about the students' learning goals since they have strong involvement in students' learning outcomes.
+The student's competence assessment in clinical practice is directly related to the learning goals of teaching and learning.
+Each clinical placement period has particular learning goals or outcomes defined, which lead the student towards specific competency achievement.
+According to Oermann35, learning goals represent the level of nursing competence that the student is required to achieve and may be written in the three domains of learning: cognitive, affective, and psychomotor.
+Learning goals need to be clearly defined and measurable, as they guide students in their learning and also guide those involved in assessment, i.e. mentors, tutors, nurse managers^{35,36}.
+Prior to entering clinical practice, students need to be familiar with what they are expected to learn, and of the clinical competences they are required to develop3.
+Mentors should also be well informed about the students' learning goals since they have strong involvement in students' learning outcomes38.
 Beside the formal requirements for the students' assessment, the characteristics and skills of the assessor are important.
 The mentor who participates in students' evaluation process should be advanced in counselling, managerial and practical skills, have up to date professional knowledge, be familiar with the nursing curriculum, express interest in the learner and practice, demonstrate appropriate attitudes toward patients and students, and show respect for them, improve self-awareness and assure continuous competence development.
 Patients can also be involved in students' competence assessment.
 Students, as our mentoring practice shows, treat their assessment by patient very seriously, and are rather sensitive to it as an honest feedback from care recipient.
 And patients are usually the most positive assessors, which can improve nursing students' motivation to learn continuously and be well prepared for the future career.